project-codeflare/codeflare-cli/README.md

 <a href="https://asciinema.org/a/517989" target="_blank"><img src="https://asciinema.org/a/517989.svg" width="300" align="right"/></a>

+## How `codeflare` Works

+The `codeflare` CLI is programmed to know how to **guide** you through a collection of tasks.
+For example, you can use `codeflare` to submit a Ray job to a Kubernetes cluster, or to observe a running job.
+It guides you by asking you questions, and it tries to formulate each question as a choice from a list of possibilities.
+In this example, it attempts to list your available Kubernetes clusters, and you need only select from that list.
+It does the same kind of thing for S3 data, and for the resource requirements of your job.

+### Managing Profiles

+The `codeflare` CLI remembers your answers to these questions in a "profile".
+This allows you to easily re-run a task using the same answers as before: `codeflare -y/--yes`, which auto-accepts your prior answers, as long as those answers are still valid.
+To run with a profile name of your choosing, use the `-p/--profile` command line option.
+In doing so, you may thus quickly switch between variants, e.g. different input data, or different Kubernetes clusters.

+To manage your profiles, use the `codeflare profile list/get/delete/clone` command lines.

 ## Command Line Options

 - `-y/--yes`: Repeat a prior run using all of the same answers, without any prompts.